-This tutorial is going to guide you step-by-step on how you can connect to your Strapi project and create a few visualizations to monitor your data.
-This is updated for Strapi v4, so if you are using the v3, check the other tutorial here.
+This tutorial will guide you step-by-step on how you can connect to your Strapi project and create a few visualizations to monitor your data.
+Get started with Strapi by self-hosting the platform, or use the managed version at Strapi Cloud.

 Set up your project